 NOTE: The tool is designed so it will not open unless the tool has been fully closed.

 Inspect the clamp and connection is secure.
 Proper clamping can be easily verified by visually checking the clamp ear.
 The ear must be formed as in the illustration which shows a clamp before it is pinched (left) and a properly formed ”pinched” clamp on the right.

 When you know exactly what to do before staring the project, it will be easier and cut back on mistakes.
 Visually inspecting each connection is a quick and easy way to ensure all connections are properly secured.
 These instructions apply for both metal and poly PEX fittings.
-Stay tuned for our blog on how to remove the stainless steel pinch clamps.
+Check out this blog on how to remove the stainless steel pinch clamps.
 Remember, if the fitting isn't damaged it can be reused!